Kalyan Maharashtra, India Travel Guide

 A Yellow Fever vaccination certificate is mandatory if you arrive from or transit through countries designated as yellow fever endemic regions (mainly parts of Africa and South America).

 Present this certificate upon arrival.
-Failure to do so can lead to quarantine.
+Omission to do so can lead to quarantine.

 Always check official guidelines closer to your travel date.

 Always consume bottled, filtered, or boiled water.
 Tap water is not safe for drinking.
-Be wary of ice in drinks.
+Be careful of ice in drinks.

-Eat at reputable establishments with high customer turnover.
+Eat at establishments with a good reputation with high customer turnover.
 Opt for hot, freshly cooked food.
 Avoid raw salads or unpeeled fruits from street vendors or unknown sources.

 When in doubt, choose safer options.
-Your health is vital for an enjoyable trip.
+Your health is essential for an enjoyable trip.

 Kalyan, like any urban area, requires general precautions.
 Be aware of potential issues, especially in crowded environments.